allanwhite/contentful-mc-uploader/content/in-echo/blog/_done/90-we-ask-20-questions-for-healthcare-in-2015/blogarticle.md

 ---
-Title: We Ask 20 Questions for Healthcare in 2015
+Title: "We Ask 20 Questions for Healthcare in 2015"
-SeoTitle: 20 Questions for Healthcare in 2015
+SeoTitle: "20 Questions for Healthcare in 2015"
 Author: travis
 Fullname: Travis Good, MD
 Date: 01/15/2015
-Summary: Being fans of yearly predictions, we took Benedict Evans' approach and applied it to healthcare.
-Here's our guesses for 2015.
+Summary: "Being fans of yearly predictions, we took Benedict Evans' approach and applied it to healthcare.
+Here's our guesses for 2015."
 Lead: |
   > Judge a man by his questions rather than his answers. - Voltaire
 Tags: healthcare-news